Google Algorithm Update: December 2020 Core Update

 Google Algorithm Update- February 22, 2019

-It seems like Google may have done some little tweaking to their algorithm during the weekend, especially on Friday.
+It seems like Google may have done a little tweaking to their algorithm during the weekend, especially on Friday.

 Other than a few chatters here and there regarding lost traffic, there is nothing concrete to underscore this as a significant algorithm update.